nasser/ajeeb-coroutines/README.md

 // further calls to coro.tick() will do nothing
 ```

-Coroutines become powerful when combined with other coroutines. [[Coroutines.startTicking]] will schedule [[tick]] to be
+Coroutines are designed to run across multiple frames. [[tick]] can be scheduled
+to run regularly using [requestAnimationFrame][raf] or [setInterval][si] in the
+browser or node respectively, advancing every coroutine in the collection
+automatically once per frame.

-called once per frame, advancing every coroutine in the collection automatically.
-This library also exports a number of
+This library also exports a number of generically useful coroutines, like [[wait]],
-generically useful coroutines, like [[wait]].
-A coroutine can be made to wait for another coroutine with the
+that can be combined with your own in powerful ways.
+A coroutine can be made to
+wait for another coroutine with the [yield*][yieldstar] statement.
+If
-[yield*][yieldstar] statement.
-If [yield][yielddoc] is read as "wait one frame" [yield*][yieldstar] is read as "wait
+[yield][yielddoc] is read as "wait one frame" [yield*][yieldstar] is read as
-until this other coroutine completes"
+"wait until this other coroutine completes"

 ```js
 import { Coroutines, wait } from "ajeeb-coroutines"